 Pronunciation of 'Apiaceae'

-The word 'Apiaceae' refers to a family of flowering plants commonly known as the parsley or carrot family.
-It is pronounced as 'ˌeɪpiˈeɪsiˌi' in English.
+The word 'Apiaceae' refers to a family of flowering plants commonly known as the carrot or parsley family.
+It is pronounced as 'ˌeɪpiˈeɪsiˌi' in English (en-US).

 Word Origin

-The word 'Apiaceae' originates from the Latin word 'apium,' meaning parsley or celery.
+The term 'Apiaceae' originates from the Latin word 'apium,' meaning parsley or celery, combined with the suffix '-aceae,' which denotes a family in botanical nomenclature.

 Pronunciation Details